AngelaZhou779/CVL_SequenceAnaylsis/MasterNotes.md

          - o: output file
          - T: GATK tool you will be using

-      So I don't know how to parallel this script since it has two ses of commands in it.
-I could always separate the scripts but I decided to instead just make five separte indentical scripts except for the files they call.
-I split my data into sets: ancestor (this was the test to see if the script worked), cvl_down, cvl_up, gd, and laad.
-So there will be five script running simutaneously.
-Perhaps it is better to just figure out how to run this stuff in parallel for real.
+      Paul originally had the two scripts listed above as one single script.
+I split them into two and the first one should be run completely for files before runnign the second one.
+I split them up because I was having issues with being able to write to the to the disk space (later I found out that it's because the space is actually filling up on /4).
+I ended up deleting some intermediate files and that gave me enough space to write the files I needed for these outputs.
+I ran the ancestor in it's entirety cause it's so huge, then I started to run other sets of the files in groups to kinda fake parallelizing.
+I split my data into sets: ancestor + cvl_down (this was the test to see if the script was finally working), cvl_up, gd, and laad.
+So there are some specific files changes for me in my directories that aren't relevant to others.

+# mpileup
+A mpileup (multiple pileup) file format has information from each sample, including chromosome name and position, coverage, reference base, the coverage, and base mapping / quality numbers.
+The "read base column" holds information on if the region is a match, mismatch, indel or low quality to signify variance to the reference base.
+This can allow for variant calling and locating variants for evolved populations.

+   Script:
+      - mpileup.sh

+   Flags:
+      -B : disable BAQ (base alignment quality) computation (which stops probabilistic realignment for potential misaligned SNPs, but some false SNPs should not affect the results for the evolved pooled populations)
+      -Q 0 : qualtiy score at 0 because we've done so many quality checks before (did quality of 20 before) -f : path to reference sequence